TudorOrban/Angust/angust_docs/src/assets/markdown/v0/user-guide/directives/if-directive.md

 - state properties (or loop variables - see next section)
 - function calls, as long as the functions are registered as described in the [Component Functions](https://tudororban.github.io/Angust/v0/user-guide/components/component-functions) section.

+**Note**: The if directive currently works only for `div` elements.
+We will soon enable it for other elements as well.

 &nbsp;

 ## Next Step